STAMP-project/dspot/README.md

   [--descartes]
         Enable the descartes engine for Pit Mutant Score Selector.

+  [--gregor]
+        Enable the gregor engine for Pit Mutant Score Selector.

   [--automatic-builder <MavenBuilder | GradleBuilder>]
         [optional] specify the automatic builder to build the project (default: